nesubat/Warehouse_app/CODE_GUIDE.md

 i.e. the first half of the master list becomes everyone's *top* half, the second half of the list becomes everyone's *bottom* half — so pairing `top_stack[i]` with `bottom_stack[i]` for each new page reconstitutes full sheets, but now filled with re-ordered content instead of the original random order. `new_page.show_pdf_page(top_rect, doc, ..., clip=src_clip)` is the actual "paste this rectangle of content from the source PDF onto this rectangle of the new page" operation — the workhorse of the whole rebuilding process.

 ### 8.4 `build_audit_report(...)` and `build_divider_sheet(...)`
-A handful of small "report generator" functions that draw brand-new PDF pages from scratch using `fitz`'s drawing primitives (`draw_rect`, `insert_text`, `insert_textbox`, `draw_line`, `draw_circle`) — no source PDF involved. `build_audit_report` is always inserted as the very first page(s) of the output, and turns red if any stores were missing/unmatched/blank *or* a name-collision warning fired (see below), or green if everything matched perfectly — a floor worker can glance at just page 1 to know if the batch is trustworthy.
+A handful of small "report generator" functions that draw brand-new PDF pages from scratch using `fitz`'s drawing primitives (`draw_rect`, `insert_text`, `insert_textbox`, `draw_line`, `draw_circle`) — no source PDF involved. `build_audit_report` is always inserted as the very first page(s) of the output, and turns red if any stores were missing/unmatched/blank, or green if everything matched perfectly — a floor worker can glance at just page 1 to know if the batch is trustworthy.
+Its sections, in order, are: header/metadata → Unmatched & Blank counts → **Missing Stores** (always last, described below).

+**`group_missing_stores_by_code(store_mapping, found_stores)`** builds the Missing Stores data: every store not in `found_stores` (or, from `process_standard_layout`, not in `confirmed_stores` — see [8.2](#82-process_standard_layout)), bucketed by signature code and ordered with the same `(len(code), code)` key used everywhere else, with stores **within** a code group kept in their original spreadsheet row order (since `store_mapping` is a plain dict and dict iteration order in Python 3.7+ is insertion order, which is the order `app.py`'s `/pdf` Step 2 built it in via `df.iterrows()`).

+**Missing Stores is rendered as auto-width columns, not a single vertical list.** With enough missing stores this used to spread confusingly across the "cut & stack" split-layout pagination, interleaved with unrelated divider content.
+Now it flows like a newspaper: each code group gets its own sub-header (`"CODE A - 19 missing"`) followed by its store names; when a column runs out of vertical room, a new column starts immediately to its right on the *same* page (only spilling to a genuinely new page once no more columns fit the page's width); each column's width is sized independently from only the text actually inside it (measured with `fitz.get_text_length`); and if a code group gets cut off mid-list by a column or page break, its header repeats at the top of the next column as `"CODE A (continued)"` so it's never ambiguous whether a name belongs to the group above or is a fresh one.
+A small guard (`page_top_y != 40 and ... > bottom_limit`) specifically prevents a pathological case where a page is so full already that a column would fit a header but not even one store name under it — rather than drawing an endless chain of empty "(continued)" headers, it jumps straight to a fresh page.

 **Catching the "two similarly-named stores collapse into one" bug.** Because matching is plain substring search, a store like `"Northlands"` can silently swallow labels that actually belong to `"Northlands NZ"` if the printed text doesn't include the distinguishing suffix — both labels get matched to `"Northlands"`, and `"Northlands NZ"` shows up as a false "missing store."
 Two helper functions guard against this:
 - `find_name_collisions(store_names)` — scans every pair of store names in the signature-links mapping and flags any pair where one name is fully contained inside another (case-insensitive), e.g. `"Northlands"` inside `"Northlands NZ"`.
 - `analyze_matches(store_mapping, sorted_stores, found_stores)` — for each such colliding pair, checks whether *one* was matched while the *other* was not (both-found or both-missing isn't suspicious).
-When that happens, it builds a plain-English warning for the audit report ("`'Northlands NZ' (Code: B) is missing, but similarly named 'Northlands' (Code: A) was matched...`") and attaches a shorter note to *both* codes' divider pages.
-This same function also computes, per code, how many *distinct stores* actually matched versus how many the signature links say should be there — this is what feeds `build_divider_sheet` below.
+When that happens it just marks both codes' `collision_note` flag `True` — **no store names or explanation reach the audit report at all anymore.** The reasoning: the missing store already shows up on the Missing Stores list, and any mis-attributed labels already show up in Unmatched, so a named callout would just repeat information that's already there in more detail, and risked confusing warehouse floor staff who might see the printed page (name-redundancy checking is the tool operator's job).
+The only visible effect of a collision now is that affected code's divider sheet flipping to a red border with a generic disclaimer.
+This same function also computes, per code, how many *distinct stores* actually matched versus how many the signature links say should be there.

-`build_divider_sheet(page_width, page_height, signature_code, matched_count, expected_count, missing_for_code, collision_note)` draws the separator sheet inserted before each code group when `add_dividers=True` is checked in the UI.
-It no longer just counts pages — `matched_count` is the number of **distinct stores** found for that code (from `analyze_matches`), checked against `expected_count` (how many stores the signature links say belong to that code):
+`build_divider_sheet(page_width, page_height, signature_code, matched_count, expected_count, collision_note)` draws the separator sheet inserted before each code group when `add_dividers=True` is checked in the UI. `matched_count`/`expected_count` are **store** counts (for `process_standard_layout`, the accurate post-dedup `code_final_store_counts`, not `analyze_matches`'s own figure — see [8.2](#82-process_standard_layout)); `collision_note` is just a bool now, not text:
-- **Green border** — `matched_count == expected_count` and no collision warning touches this code.
-Text unchanged: `"CODE {code} / Matched Labels: {matched_count}"`.
+- **Green border** — `matched_count == expected_count` and `collision_note` is falsy.
+One line, no fraction: `"Matched Labels: {matched_count}"`.
-- **Red border** — counts don't match (shows a "Short by N store(s)" / "N extra store(s)" line and lists the actual missing store names on the page), **or** this code was flagged by `analyze_matches` as part of a name-collision pair (shows the collision note instead/in addition) — even if the count happens to check out, because the "extra" label absorbed into this bucket might be hiding behind an otherwise-correct-looking number.
+- **Red border** — counts don't match (adds `"matched/expected"` to the same line, plus a "Short by N store(s)" / "N extra store(s)" disclaimer), **or** `collision_note` is `True` (generic "Possible mismatch - please verify" disclaimer, no names) — even if the count happens to check out, because the "extra" label absorbed into this bucket might be hiding behind an otherwise-correct-looking number.
+No missing-store names or collision reasoning are ever drawn on a divider — that detail lives only on the audit report (or, for the same-store-twice case in standard layout, isn't shown as text anywhere at all — see [8.2](#82-process_standard_layout)).

-A sibling function, `build_unmatched_divider_sheet(page_width, page_height, count)`, draws the same style of separator (always red) right before the unmatched-pages group, headed `"UNMATCHED PAGES / Total Pages: {count}"` — previously the unmatched pages had no divider of their own at all.
+A sibling function, `build_unmatched_divider_sheet(page_width, page_height, count)`, draws the same style of separator (always red) right before the unmatched-pages group, headed `"UNMATCHED PAGES / Total Pages: {count}"`.

 Since `add_dividers` pages can be as short as half a physical page (split layout) or as narrow as a small label, all of the text above is drawn through a shared `_fit_textbox()` helper that shrinks the font until it actually fits the box — PyMuPDF silently draws *nothing* if a fixed font size doesn't fit, so this is what keeps a divider page from ever rendering blank on an unusually small page size.